 - 1. Students are admitted to Grace University's Graduate programs three times each year.
 Completed applications and all required paperwork should be received by the Admissions Office by October 15th for admission to the spring semester, March 15th for summer school, and July 15th for the fall semester.
-(Dates are adjusted to the following Mondays when these dates fall over a weekend.)
 Since admission to a program requires several steps, and there are limited slots for any program in any given year, applicants are encouraged to apply early and have all paperwork in good order before the deadline dates.
 Submitting paperwork to the Admissions Office before the cut-off dates does not guarantee an applicant admission to a program. - 2.
 To initiate the admission process, an applicant will provide the following information to the Admissions Office: - Transcript evidence of all studies subsequent to completion of high school, including (minimally) evidence of an earned bachelor's degree from an accredited institution of instruction.
-To be "official", all transcripts must be sent directly from granting institutions to Grace University; - A completed Graduate Studies Application Packet including fees, forms, and three completed references; - A two-part writing sample (guidelines are included in the application packet) with the second part based upon the program the applicant is seeking to enter, and; - Students applying to a Grace graduate program with undergraduate or graduate GPA's lower than 3.25 may be required to submit a current score on the Graduate Record Examination (GRE).
+To be "official", all transcripts must be sent directly from granting institutions to Grace University; - A completed Graduate Studies Application Packet including fees, forms, and three completed references; - A two-part writing sample (guidelines included in application packet) with Part 2 based upon the program the applicant is seeking to enter, and; - Current Graduate Record Examination (GRE).
 "Current" is defined as having been scored within the last five years.
-(Older students or students who have been away from the classroom for some time may be encouraged to take the Miller Analogy Test [MAT].)
+Students with a GPA [undergrad and grad, when applicable] of 3.25 or higher are exempted from the GRE requirement.
+Older students or students who have been away from the classroom for some time are encouraged to take the Miller Analogy Test [MAT].